sayyedcoding/portfolio/README.md

 ![Developer Portfolio](https://github.com/sayyedcoding/portfolio/blob/master/Developer%20Portfolio%20Website.png)

 Hi there!
-I'm Vijay, and this is my portfolio website code built with HTML, CSS, Bootstrap, and a touch of JavaScript.
+I'm Sayyed Taha, and this is my portfolio website code built with HTML, CSS, Bootstrap, and a touch of JavaScript.
 Let's dive into the features:

 > But, wait!
 Have any cool project ideas to share or need some work done?
 Just shoot me an email at sayyedtaha02@gmail.com.
-Let's chat over a virtual coffee! 😊 And if you're wondering why you should consider working together, check out projects like **PfpFinder** (https://pfpfinder.com) (where you can find the best pfps - almost 50k+!), **Alt Text Generator** (https://alttext.tech/) (just upload an image to see what it is!), **Discord Lookup API** (https://github.com/itsvijaysingh/Discord-Lookup-API), and more!
-Check out my complete profile here: https://github.com/itsvijaysingh
+Let's chat over a virtual coffee! 😊 And if you're wondering why you should consider working together, check out projects like **Umerbazaarpk** (https://umerbazaar.pk/) (where you can find the best products ), **Bikekart** ([sayyedcoding/BikeKart](https://sayyedcoding.github.io/BikeKart/)) , more!
+Check out my complete[ profile here](https://github.com/sayyedcoding):

 ## **Portfolio Features:**